johnyped/xcode-project-playgrounds/req.md

 ## Step 1: Decoder step:
 1. read json file
+2. user can config expected reading file at path for "variables.json"
-2. extract available language keys
+3. extract available language keys
-3. extract LocalizedKeyPaths as in the example
+4. extract LocalizedKeyPaths as in the example
-4. print result to match the example
+5. print result to match the example

 # json structure of variable.json
 ```